2021 Oceania DX Contests – Results Announced!

 - Ken K1EA for supplying and maintaining our log checking software.

-- The Amateur Radio Experimenters Group (AREG) for picking up the hosting and provision of technical support for our main web site from 2021 onwards.
+- The Amateur Radio Experimenters Group (AREG) for hosting and provision of technical support for our main web site.

 - Bruce WA7BNM for providing and managing the web portal for the uploading of logs, delivering certificates and log checking reports, and the provision of his on-line web form for converting non-Cabrillo logs to Cabrillo format.